mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 fleet bear Vilani names, which makes them easy to pick out during joint exercises elsewhere in the Core.
-The flagship of the fleet is a heavy cruiser that is called Khidenuum iru Argukege , the ‘Duty of the Wise’.
+The flagship of the fleet is a heavy cruiser that is called Khidenuum iru Argukege , the 'Duty of the Wise'.

 TRAVELLER